Rahman464/Rahman464.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. candidate in Mechanical Engineering at Penn State, specializing in defect dynamics in radiation-damaged materials and wide-bandgap semiconductors.
+I am a Ph.D. candidate in Mechanical Engineering at Penn State, specializing in defect dynamics in radiation-damaged materials and wide-bandgap semiconductors.
 My research focuses on low-temperature annealing using Electron Wind Force (EWF) to restore device performance and microstructural integrity in advanced materials.